decision-making-mike/sql-postgresql-learning/README.md

 A blog documenting me learning of SQL and PostgreSQL

+## 31 Oct, 2024 (day 18)

+I have added description of tables.

+I have decided that currently I will not try to implement all the dependencies of tables I have specified in the model.
+It seems a better option to first read the documentation a bit.
+I may try to implement them when I will learn how to do it.
+But as I know not when exactly shall it be, and if at all, I have anyway decided to archive the model.
+This way I need not to update both the model and the database, should I decide to make changes in the database.
+So, there shall be less room for a bug.

+I have added a shell script to reset the database, or speaking differently, to recreate it.
+It first drops the database, then it creates it, then it creates the tables.
+I assumed it works properly just because I received no errors when executing it, and because the previous scripts for verifying the DDL returned data.
+You can view the script at https://github.com/decision-making-mike/sql-postgresql-learning/blob/main/transport-company-database/reset-database.sh.

+Having the reset script added, visibly left is there adding a file with commands for insertion of test data.
+I shall add a command executing this file to the reset script then.

+Yesterday and today I have also red a few pieces of information from the PostgreSQL documentation about constants.

+### TODOs

+1. New tables adding consideration
+2. PostgreSQL documentation continuation
+3. DML commands adding

 ## 30 Oct, 2024 (day 17)

 I have added descriptions of columns.